Cornelis Vreeswijk: Dutch career

 In 1966, the Dutch broadcasting organisation VARA invited Vreeswijk to the Netherlands.
 He translated several of his songs into Dutch, and wrote a couple of new ones.
 One of his songs, "De nozem en de non" ("The Greaser and the Nun"), was released as a single, without much popular success.
 His first Dutch album was only released in 1972, after ten successful Swedish albums.
 100,000 copies of Cornelis Vreeswijk were sold, and the single "Veronica" became a big hit after it was picked up by the pirate radio station Veronica.
 His old song "De nozem en de non" was then re-recorded and released with much success.
 His later albums could not match the success of the first one, and Vreeswijk never achieved the fame in the Netherlands that he did in Sweden.

 Nowadays, only "De nozem en de non" is still known by the general Dutch public.
 Vreeswijk still has some fans in the Netherlands, however, and in 2000 the Cornelis Vreeswijk society was founded.

 One reason for his lack of popularity in the Netherlands was the impression that he was a bit old-fashioned.
 Because of his long stay in Sweden, though he never became a citizen, the Dutch pronunciation and idiom that he had learned to speak in his youth were out-of-date in the seventies and eighties.

 Although he was fluent in both Dutch and Swedish, the latter became his primary language.
-His Stockholm-accented Swedish was famously witty and expressive, and in an interview he once suggested that the process of learning the language in his teens might have energized his use of it: "It doesn't just fall over you like when you're a baby and fed daily with words and food.
-You become freer, less respectful. ...
-Swedish is such a different language.
-Pure, distinct, beautiful.
-It has few synonyms.
-But they're many enough for me".
+His Stockholm-accented Swedish was famously witty and expressive.

 Later life

-He gave his last concert in Uppsala in September 1987, suffering from cancer and diabetes.
+He gave his last concert in Uppsala in September 1987, suffering from liver cancer and diabetes.
 He recorded his last album and a book of poetry, both entitled Till Fatumeh.
 He travelled one last time to the Netherlands to see his family, returned to Stockholm and died soon afterwards.